manoa-menu/manoa-menu.github.io/index.md

 Here are some suggested enhancements:

-* **Add icons for cultural descriptions:** Display an icon next to menu items to indicate culturally relevant notes.
 * **Enable weekly email notifications:** Send users a summary of the week’s menu, highlighting their favorites.
 * **Admin dashboard:** Allow admin users to add or edit menu descriptions and moderate user feedback.
 * **Additional language support:** Extend support to other common languages among UHM international students.